You are currently viewing Can Attachment Anxiety Lead Panic Attacks in Relationships?

 A person might adopt a demanding and argumentative behavior towards his/her partner demanding attention in a particular manner to feed their emotional need.

-On the other hand, the person might completely withdraw and hide inside their shell—exactly same as fight-or-flight reflex during interim danger.
+On the other hand, the person might completely withdraw and hide inside their shell—exactly the same as the fight-or-flight reflex during interim danger.

 The demanding behavior can include: